Dual Extruder / Dual Material Makerbot

 - It would be helpful to people who do not have the option of switching to the ABP to have a mount where the heads are aligned 90 degrees offset from this.

 - Some kind of quick-release mount for the second extruder would be nice.
-Maybe there would be a way to work Z-height adjustment into it. -- SOLVED: V2 mount is easy to remove and install separately.
+Maybe there would be a way to work Z-height adjustment into it.

 - The closer the two heads together can be brought together, the less loss of build area will happen, bolts or no bolts.